yardstickpics/tools/README.md

 ### `Image`

-Image instance given to the callback has following properties/methods:
+Object that represents an image (its metadata).
+It has following properties/methods:

 #### `.data`